 Therapists (seeking supervision) will receive training in the following therapeutic approaches: Cognitive-Behavioral Therapy (CBT), Exposure-Response Prevention Therapy (ERP), Acceptance & Commitment Therapy (ACT), Motivational Interviewing (MI), Compassion-Focused Therapy (CFT), Mindfulness Based Stress Reduction (MBSR), Dialectical Behavior Therapy-informed approach (DBT), and psychodynamic therapy.

 Over the course of their training at CPS, Therapists (seeking supervision) will learn to refine their treatment planning skill set.
 Therapists will integrate the use of self-report questionnaires and other methods to assess progress towards treatment goals, and they will revise/adjust treatment interventions and goals accordingly.

 We believe that the fit between our practice mission and values, the clinical training and supervision that we offer and our Therapists’ current and future goals is very important.

 Our practice mission is to care, connect and grow.

 In turn, we are looking for Therapists who share our values and mission, and who are willing to approach therapeutic work (and/or training/supervision) with openness, curiosity, enthusiasm and courage.
-We work as a team with our Therapists to create an excellent year of meaningful clinical work/training, support, mentorship and fun.
+We work as a team to create an environment where meaningful clinical work/training, support, and mentorship are all possible.